kaBeech/tensort/README.md

 # Tensort [![Hackage](https://img.shields.io/hackage/v/tensort.svg)](https://hackage.haskell.org/package/tensort)

-Tensort is a family of sorting algorithm that are tunable to adjust to the priorities of the task at hand.
+Tensort is a family of sorting algorithms that are tunable to adjust to the priorities of the task at hand.

-This project started as an exploration of what a sorting algorithm that prioritizes robustness would look like.
-As such it also describes and provides implementations of Robustsort, a group of Tensort variants designed for robustness in conditions defined in David H. Ackley's [Beyond Efficiency](https://www.cs.unm.edu/~ackley/be-201301131528.pdf).
+This project started as an exploration of what a sorting algorithm that prioritizes robustness might look like.
+As such it also describes and provides implementations of Robustsort, a group of Tensort variants designed for robustness in conditions described in David H. Ackley's [Beyond Efficiency](https://www.cs.unm.edu/~ackley/be-201301131528.pdf).

 Simply put, Tensort takes an input list, transforms the list into a